Skip to Main Content

 • Newspapers in Microform United States 1948-1972 (Z6951 .U469)

-• Indiana Newspaper Bibliography (Z6952 .I6 M5 1982)
+• Indiana Newspaper Bibliography (Z6952 .I6 M5 1982) - also online in the Internet Archive

-• African-American Newspapers and Periodicals: A National Bibliography (REF PN4882.5 .A375 1998)
+• African-American Newspapers and Periodicals: A National Bibliography (PN4882.5 .A375 1998) - also online in the Internet Archive

 Next, you'll want to bring this information by Roy O., and talk to someone (in person) about interlibrary loan options.
 The most common option is for them to get a roll or two of microfilm loaned to us.
 If you need more than that, it will probably need to be returned before more can be borrowed - so you can see why this is a process that can't wait till late in the semester.